Where the design community meets.

-Product Designer Joined over 4 years ago via an invitation from Marek H.
+Product Designer Joined about 6 years ago via an invitation from Marek H.

 Wow!
 What an experience, thanks for sharing this one!

 Thank you all for your amazing answers!
 I am overwhelmed by the amount and quality of the replies I got from you guys.
 Good job!